jsoliveir/api-service-orchestrator/readme.md

         - ${{ workflow.steps[1].result.content }}
 ```

-The curly braces `${{ ... }}` allow you to run small `python` scripts.
-It is very usefull when it comes to playing with data transformation and formating the output result.
+The curly braces `${{ ... }}` allow you to run small python scripts.
+It is very useful when it comes to playing with data transformation and formatting the output result.

-The content in the curly braces runs within a `context` where you can find variables and functions for manipulating data.
+The content of the curly braces runs within a `context` where you can find variables and functions for manipulating data.

 Example: